sweng-epfl/public/exercises/testing/adapt-the-code/ReadMe.md

     // ... your tests here ...
 }
 ```

+> An `ActivityTestRule` launches the specified activity before each test annotated with `@Test` and each method annotated with `@Before` and terminates it after methods annotated with `@After`.
+It allows the manipulation of the activity during the test.
+Overriding some mehtods like `beforeActivityLaunched` or `afterActivityLaunched` allows executing code that should run before/after the activity is launched: this allows setting some dependencies and and "preparing the ground" for the tests.
+Read more about it [here](https://developer.android.com/reference/androidx/test/rule/ActivityTestRule).

 As an exercise, change the `WeatherService` and `TreasureFinder` classes from before to use this pattern.
 The changed classes should only have one constructor, taking no parameters.